Modeling Advection-Dominated Flows with Space-Local Reduced-Order Models: Space-local, energy-conserving reduced-order model

 We can project $\mathbf{c}$ onto the subspace spanned by the \gls{POD} basis as

-Note that for both \gls{G-POD} and \gls{L-POD} computing the inverse of $\mathbf{S}$ is trivial, as it is simply the identity.
-This comes from the fact that the basis is orthonormal.
+Note that for both \gls{G-POD} and \gls{L-POD}, computing the inverse of $\mathbf{S}$ is trivial, as it is simply the identity.
+This is because the basis is orthonormal.
 However, for \acrshort{LO-POD} the basis is non-orthogonal, which makes computing its inverse less trivial.
 As stated earlier, this is a downside to \acrshort{LO-POD} and increases its computational cost.
 It is quite straightforward to see that $\mathbf{P}$ is idempotent as $\mathbf{P}^2 = \mathbf{P}$.
 The \gls{POD} coefficient vector is obtained as